Johnston, Pembrokeshire: Identity

-Johnston is not an ethnically diverse village with 99.55 per cent of the population identifying as White; 59.8 per cent identify only as Welsh and 6.7 per cent as Welsh and British.
+99.55 per cent of the population identifying as White; 59.8 per cent identify only as Welsh and 6.7 per cent as Welsh and British.
 12.7 per cent identify only as English while 1.2 per cent identify as English and British and 1 per cent identify as English and "other".
 0.8 per cent identify as Scottish only while 0.2 per cent identify as Scottish and British, and 0.2 per cent as Scottish and "other".
 0.2 er cent identified as Northern Irish only.
 15.5 per cent identify only as British, while 8.7 per cent identify as British and "other".
 75.8 per cent have no British identity while 32.5 per cent have no Welsh identity, and 1 per cent identify as Welsh and "other".

 Language

-In 2011 11.4 per cent of inhabitants could speak Welsh, down from 13.81 per cent in 2001, but 18.5 per cent had some Welsh language ability.
+In 2011, 11.4 per cent of inhabitants could speak Welsh, down from 13.81 per cent in 2001, but 18.5 per cent had some Welsh language ability.
 This is lower than the overall percentage for Pembrokeshire and Wales, which are 19.2 and 19.0 respectively.

 Governance

 Johnston Community Council, has limited control over aspects of the running of the village.

-On a county level, an electoral ward in the same name also exists, this ward stretches to and includes Tiers Cross.
-The current County Councillor is Aled Thomas.
+On a county level, an electoral ward in the same name also exists.
+The current County Councillor is Aled Thomas, who has been the incumbent since 2022 when the previous County Councillor Kenneth Rowlands stood down.